funnicus/helikuparinen.fi/README.md

 As the last paragraph suggests, this site is created using **Next.js**, for better SEO than the old [CRApp](https://github.com/funnicus/helikuparinenhomepage) (it's time to stop, no offense to CRA though)!
 Easier content managment is achieved trough contentful!

-As of now, this site is deployed on subdomain [https://beta.helikuparinen.fi](https://beta.helikuparinen.fi)!
-The site is production ready, but some code refactoring would be nice atleast before that, maybe better styling too...
+The site is deployed at [https://helikuparinen.fi](https://helikuparinen.fi)!

 ## Developing this site 🚀